RLOpenCatalyst/rg-doc/source/Features.rst

 **2. Share Action**

-Choose the option like “Share”.
+Choose the “Share” option.
 Through this you can  share the details to other team members.

 **NOTE:** If there are no researchers in the list you will see a message like **“No researchers are available.
-Please add a new researcher to share the s3 bucket “**
+Please add a new researcher to share the s3 bucket"**

 .. image:: images/testingevent1.png